 Day 1: Arrival in Istanbul

-After arrival at Istanbul Atatürk airport, you are met and taken to a hotel in Sultanahmet for dinner and staying overnight.
+After arrival at Istanbul Atatürk airport, you meet and take to a hotel in Sultanahmet for dinner and staying overnight.

 Day 2: Istanbul